-Either way, you’ll be able to download the lessons today and get started immediately, or watch them directly in your browser (this option works best for mobile devices).
-Please keep in mind that the download files are very large – around 1 Gigabytes in total – so if you have a slow internet connection this will take a very long time.
+Either way, you'll be able to download the lessons today and get started immediately, or watch them directly in your browser (this option works best for mobile devices).
+Please keep in mind that the download files are fairly large - around 1 Gigabytes in total - so if you have a slow internet connection this may take a very long time.
 For this reason, the DVD is recommended.

 With Bar Chords Made Simple, You Will...

 - Gain a complete chord vocabulary - never be at a loss for where to find a chord!

 - Approach new songs with confidence, knowing you know the chords necessary to master it.